emmajanedrews/base-template/_drafts/couple-saved-10k-by-doing-this-before-selling-their-home.md

 {% include youtube.html %}

-Did you know that our clients saved over $300k last year by only spending $400 on a pre-home inspection before listing their home?
+<center>Did you know that our clients saved over $300k last year by only spending $400 on a pre-home inspection before listing their home?</center>

 When you go to a doctor, **you don’t know what’s wrong with you until you get a prognosis.** Finding the value of a home is quite similar -- you can’t know the price until a lot of research has been done!&nbsp;